Inside our centre we have two separate facilities. The Tui room for the little ones, and the Kiwi room for the over-2 year old’s.

-At Mariposa we maintain outstanding teacher to child ratios.
-The Early Childhood Regulations require a minimum of 1:5 for Under 2’s and a minimum of 1:10 for Over 2’s.
+At Mariposa Kids, we believe in maintaining a high teacher to child ratio.
+Early Childhood Regulations requires 1:5 for Under 2’s and 1:10 for Over 2’s.
 We maintain ratios of 1:3 for Under 2’s and 1:8 for Over 2’s.
+This allows our teachers to get to know each child on a personal level and ensure no child feels lost in the crowd.

 Children learn best by doing.
-We provide a learning environment that is both stimulating and fun, incorporating the principles of Te Whāriki to strengthen and empower children and families to participate in the process of individual personal growth and development.
+Our learning environment is both stimulating and entertaining, incorporating the principles of Te Whāriki to strengthen and empower children and families to participate in the process of individual personal growth and development.

 Following the RIE approach established by Dr Emma Pikler and supported by Magda Gerber we provide all children with a safe, caring, fully supportive, multicultural environment where we demonstrate respect for each child and family.